jerpint/context-llemur/README.md

 }
 ```

-Now start your conversation with `ctx load` and voila!
+Now start your conversation with `ctx load` and your AI agent will have access to:
+- **Repository Management**: Create, switch, and manage contexts
+- **Semantic Workflows**: Explore topics, capture insights, integrate knowledge
+- **File Operations**: Read, write, and organize context files
+- **Navigation**: Browse branches, history, and search content

 ## Core Commands

+### Repository Management
 - `ctx new [name]` - Create new context repository (default: ./context/)
-- `ctx save <message>` - Save current insights, equivalent to `git add -A && git commit -m`
 - `ctx status` - Show current repository status
 - `ctx list` - List all discovered context repositories
 - `ctx switch <name>` - Switch to a different context repository

+### Semantic Workflows
 - `ctx explore <topic>` - Start exploring a new topic (creates a new branch)
+- `ctx capture <message>` - Save current insights, equivalent to `git add -A && git commit -m`
 - `ctx integrate <exploration>` - Merge insights back to main context
+- `ctx diff` - Show current changes
-- `ctx discard` - Reset to last commit, dropping all changes (with --force: also removes untracked files)
+- `ctx discard [--force]` - Reset to last commit, dropping all changes

+### Content Operations
+- `ctx show_all [directory]` - Display all file contents with clear delimiters
+- `ctx recent` - Show recent activity and modified files
+- `ctx mcp` - Start MCP server for AI agent integration

+## Core Philosophy

+- **Context is not code** The context of a project evolves naturally over time - goals, TODOs, rules, milestones, etc. These concepts are traditionally tracked outside of repos (think of PRs, Issues, etc.) - `ctx` tracks them as individual git repositories.
+- **Context should be portable** You should be able to provide the context easily to any LLM or human, without any friction.
+Context should be as platform agnostic as possible.
+- **Context history matters** - Just like code, it should be easy to track what changed in context, revert to previous states and freely explore without fear of losing context
+- **Each context is different** As little assumptions as possible should have to be made about the structure and contents of context

+## Design
+An important design decision of `ctx` is to *not* use embeddings.
+The idea is that context windows are getting longer, and agents are getting more capable of finding information when properly structured.

+At its core, a `ctx` folder is an independently tracked `git` repository.
+It can easily be loaded as an MCP server, and exposes all `ctx` primitives by default to any LLM with its own `ctx.txt` file.

 ## Managing Contexts